 Well, let me tell you, there were loads of ideas....

 Natural Remedies for Warts

-- OTC topical wart treatments (not going there again)
+OTC topical wart treatments: (not going there again)

-- super glue (doesn’t sounds very natural to me)
+Super glue: (doesn't sounds very natural to me)

-- organic apple cider vinegar (I did this once for a wart on my hand.
+Organic apple cider vinegar: (I did this once for a wart on my hand.
 It ended up burning the surrounding skin and was super painful)

-- cutting them off (not an option.
+Cutting: Some people try to just cut their warts off (not an option.
 No way)

 and one that really caught my eye.